 Most banks offer a variety of account types.
 The most easily acquired accounts are:

 - savings accounts (Spaarrekening)

 Current (checking) accounts (Betaalrekening) come with a debit card which enables you to withdraw money from ATMs and to pay in shops and restaurants.

-Whichever bank you choose, it would be wise to obtain a bank card which can be used abroad.
-Look for the Maestro and Cirrus logos on cards as these networks allow you to withdraw money in most countries.
+In order to qualify for a credit card, you will require sufficient income.
+You will pay anannual fee and possibly an additional monthly fee for the card.
+The Dutch tend to use credit cards for purposes such as renting a car and buying on the internet or when travelling abroad.
+Whichever bank you choose, it is recommendable to obtain a bank card which can be used abroad.
+Look for the Maestro and Cirrus logos on bank cards, as these networks allow you to withdraw money in most countries.
 Withdrawing money in other EU countries is free of charge.